joncampbell123/dosbox-x/INSTALL.md

 The macOS package requires macOS Sierra 10.12 or higher.

 The HX-DOS package allows you to run DOSBox-X in a real DOS system (MS-DOS or compatible) too with the help of the freely-available [HX DOS Extender](https://github.com/Baron-von-Riedesel/HX), which is already included in the recent HX-DOS release packages.
 Note however that not all features of DOSBox-X can be supported in this environment.
-See the README.TXT file inside the package for more information.
+See the README.TXT file inside the HX-DOS package for more information.

 Note: You may not see such packages for some DOSBox-X versions.
 For example, these two packages are not available for DOSBox-X version 0.83.1.